juliogomez/devops/README.md

 Let's quickly configure this for our specific microservice:

-* Edit *myherodata/charts/python/values.yaml* and do 3 things:
+* Edit *myherodata/charts/myherodata/values.yaml* and do 3 things:
 1. Replace the default service.internalPort from 8080 to 5000, which is the port defined in our Dockerfile.
-2. Change service.type from *ClusterIP* to *NodePort*, so that the service is accessible from your laptop.
+2. Change service.type from *ClusterIP* to *NodePort*, so that the service is accessible from your workstation.
-3. Disable ingress access by adding the following 2 lines at the end of the file:
+3. Disable ingress access by adding the following 2 lines at the end of the file (they might already be present):

 ```yaml
 ingress:
   enabled: false
 ```

-* Edit *myherodata/charts/python/templates/deployment.yaml* to include the required environment variable under spec.template.spec.containers:
+* Edit *myherodata/charts/myherodata/templates/deployment.yaml* to include the required environment variable under spec.template.spec.containers:

 ```yaml
   env: